ivins/avatarProject/readme.md

 ## Expected Usage

-This program should be executed from the command line, in the following manner:
+This program should be executed from the command line, in the following manner(jquery below is the Git username and the repo):

 `node download_avatars.js jquery jquery`